GCTurbo/GameCube-Turbo/README.md

 0.15 Print quality, 20% infill most parts.
 (I ran it through Cura with a Neptune 2)

 PLA+ for that extra toughness (trust me), download the photos file for reference.
-Print base with supports only on inside of the 4 screw-holes, most other parts don’t need support.
+Print base with supports only on inside of the 4 corner screw-holes, most other parts don’t need support.

 Print screen hinges w/99% infill if you decide you want to build that on..